 During the exam time, most of the students are seen shuffling with the vast syllabus and a number of books to make a good preparation for the exam.
 It may be a time consuming task.
 However, if you get to know the topics which are certain to be asked in the exam then it may help to brief the syllabus, thereby making the process of exam preparation easy and organised.

-In this article, we are providing important questions for CBSE Class 9 Science Exam 2020.
-All these questions have been prepared by our experts by following the past year exam trends and latest syllabus.
+In this article, we are providing important questions for CBSE Class 9 Science Exam 2021.
+All these questions have been prepared by our experts by following the past year exam trends and the latest syllabus.
 Here you will find the questions picked from only important topics of CBSE Class 9 Science.
-Each question has been provided with an appropriate solution designed in a simple language which is easy to understand.
-Practicing these questions will also help you to know your weak areas which you may improve by doing a little more hard work.
+Each question has been provided with an appropriate solution designed in a simple language that is easy to understand.
+Practicing these questions will also help you know your weak areas which you may improve by doing a little more hard work.

 Important Very Short Answer Type Questions:

-Here we are providing a set of questions which will help to prepare for the 1 markers set.
-In CBSE Class 9 Science Paper, Section-A will be comprised of 14 questions.
-Some questions will be divided into three to four parts with each carrying one mark.
-The set of very short answer type questions provided here will be quite helpful to prepare for the questions to asked in Section-A. All these questions are completely solved.
+Here we are providing a set of questions that will help to prepare for the 1 mark questions.
+The set of Important MCQ questions and the very short answer type questions provided here will be quite helpful to prepare for the questions to asked in Section-A. All these questions are completely solved.

 Some sample questions from the set of Important Very Short Answer Type Questions for CBSE Class 9 Science Exam, are given below:

 Q. Mention two uses of isotopes in the field of medicine.